SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.txt

 == Changelog ==

+Version 1.4.0 MINOR (01/03/2024):

+This update is significant to plugin's security and stability.
+The posibility of errors during checkout is minimized, reduced posibility of XSS and SQL injection attacks.

+Migrated: Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
+In this case /vendor directory was added which contains GuzzleHttp dependencies.

+Added: Settings field sanitization.

+Added: Settings field validation.
+In this case we minimized possible error count during checkout, SpectroCoin won't appear in checkout until settings validation is passed.

+Added: Admin notice in admin plugin settings for all fields validation.

+Added: Escaping all output variables with appropriate functions.

+Added: "spectrocoin\_" prefix to functiton names.

+Added: "SpectroCoin\_" prefix to class names.

+Added: Validation and Sanitization when request payload is created.

+Added: Validation and Sanitization when callback is received.

+Added: Components class "SpectroCoin_ValidationUtil" for specific validation functions.

+Added: Logging to Wordpress log when errors occur.

+Added: Logging to WooCommerce status log when errors occur.

+Fixed: is_available() function sometimes returned false, even if all settings were correct.

+Optimised: Removed the The whole $_POST stack processing.
+Now only needed callback keys is being processed.

+Updated: Removed hardcoded notice display from admin_options() function.

+Updated: spectrocoin_admin_error_notice() function, added additional parameter to allow hyperlink display.
+Also the notice will be displayed once and won't be displayed in other admin screens except SpectroCoin settings.

+Version 1.3.0 MINOR (10/04/2023):

+Fixed: Replaced hardcoded order statuses in plugin settings.

+Added: Custom order statuses created manually or using plugins will appear in SpectroCoin settings menu.

+Added: During checkout, if error is occured, now client will see the error code and message instead of generic error message.

+Added: Now plugin checks the FIAT currency, if it is not supported by SpectroCoin, payment will not be available.

+Added: Added admin notice in admin plugin settings to notify that shop currency is not supported by SpectroCoin.

+Version 1.2.0 MINOR (09/10/2023):

+Added: Implemented plugin string internationalization, for plugin translation to various languages.

+Added: Included two additional links within admin window connecting to official wordpress.org website to easily rate, leave feedback and report bugs.

+Tested: Tested and checked compatibility with Wordpress 6.3 and WooCommerce 8.0.1

+Modified: Added style changes in settings window

+For Developers: Added documentation with parameters and return variables before every function

+Version 1.1.0 (07/31/2023):

+Added: Included a link to access SpectroCoin plugin settings directly from the plugin page.
+This enhancement provides users with easier access to the configuration options.

 Version 1.0.0 (07/31/2023):

 Fixed: Corrected a typo in the plugin's description.
 Changed "aplugin" to "a plugin" for better clarity.